Pixelrobin/would-they-rather/README.md

 ## Setup

-I wrote this so long ago that I don't remeber all the steps required exactly.
-I also didn't use the best practices out there haha.
+I wrote this so long ago that I don't remember all the steps required exactly.
+I also didn't use the best code practices at the time.
 But if you at least want to get this running locally on a test mode:

 1. `nvm use` for Node 12 and `npm install`